EastCoastProduct/homepage/src/technologies/angular.md

 layout: technology.ejs
 ---

-When you are looking for a one stop shop consistent framework, we turn to <a href="https://angularjs.org/">Angular</a>.
-With the recent launch of Angular 2.0, Angular is a complete frontend framework that is incredibly reliable.
-Angular is great for enterprise clients that are looking for consistency without relying too heavily on third-party modules.
-Too many third-party modules, and you’re gonna have a bad time.
+When looking for an all-in-one solution for our clients, we turn to <a href="https://angular.io/">Angular</a>.
+It’s a complete front-end framework that is incredibly reliable.
+Angular is great for clients that are looking for consistency without relying too heavily on third-party modules for necessary functionality.
+Its opinionated stance on how to do many common tasks means our team (and yours) doesn’t have to re-invent the wheel on every project, giving them the flexibility to prioritize work that will have the most meaningful impact on your users.

 ## Projects we've used it on